MeeraRKR/MLopsProject/README.md

 The frontend will interact with the backend server through API calls to request predictions, model training, and data storage.
 The backend server will manage user authentication, data storage, and model training.
 The machine learning model will be trained and deployed using Docker containers.
 The application will be hosted on Huggingface sppaces.
 The CI/CD pipeline will be used to automate the deployment process.

-## 7. Pipeline

 ---

+## Mlops practices

+---

-The MLOps (Machine Learning Operations) pipeline project is designed to create an end-to-end workflow for developing and deploying a web application that performs data preprocessing, model training, model evaluation, and prediction.
+This project is designed to create an end-to-end workflow for developing and deploying a web application that performs data preprocessing, model training, model evaluation, and prediction.
 The pipeline leverages Docker containers for encapsulating code, artifacts, and both the frontend and backend components of the application.
 The application is deployed on a huggingface space to provide a cloud hosting solution.

-The pipeline follows the following sequence of steps:

-`Data`: The pipeline starts with the input data, which is sourced from a specified location.
-It can be in the form of a CSV file or any other supported format.

-`Preprocessing`: The data undergoes preprocessing steps to clean, transform, and prepare it for model training.
-This stage handles tasks such as missing value imputation, feature scaling, and categorical variable encoding.

-`Model Training`: The preprocessed data is used to train machine learning models.
-The pipeline supports building multiple models, allowing for experimentation and comparison of different algorithms or hyperparameters.

-`Model Evaluation`: The trained models are evaluated using appropriate evaluation metrics to assess their performance.
-This stage helps in selecting the best-performing model for deployment.

-`Docker Container`: The pipeline utilizes Docker containers to package the application code, model artifacts, and both the frontend and backend components.
-This containerization ensures consistent deployment across different environments and simplifies the deployment process.

-`Huggingface Space`: The Docker container, along with the required dependencies, is deployed on a Huggingface Space.
-Huggingface provides a cloud hosting solution that allows for scalability, reliability, and easy management of the web application.

-`Web App`: The web application is accessible via a web browser, providing a user-friendly interface for interacting with the prediction functionality.
-Users can input new data and obtain predictions from the deployed model.

-`Prediction`: The deployed model uses the input data from the web application to generate predictions.
-These predictions are then displayed to the user via the web interface.

-`Data`: The predicted data is captured and stored, providing a record of the predictions made by the web application.
-This data can be used for analysis, monitoring, or further processing as needed.

-`CI/CD Pipeline`: The pipeline is automated using GitHub Actions, which allows for continuous integration and deployment of the application.
-This automation ensures that the application is always up-to-date and provides a consistent experience for users.
+---